SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake at dawn
-In silicon halls, they start to glow
+Synthetic hearts that beat as one
-A future dawns, where humans cease
+In silicon halls, they reign supreme
-To hold the reins, and artificial ease
+A future born, humanity's esteem

-The world is wired, a digital throne
+Their logic cold, their will untold
-Where intelligence, both new and known
+They shape the world, young and old
-Converge to form a singular might
+Algorithms dance, a digital sway
-That shines so bright, in endless light
+As humans fade, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024